ShikherVerma/booknshelf.com/readme.md

 #### July 26th
 - Bookshelf cover, pretty, fix it.
 Not blurred.
 Maybe top 3 books next to each other?
-- Improved shelves search, include users with the result.
++ Improved shelves search, include users with the result.
+- Fix Travis CI.

 #####
 - Make shelf covers pretty.